pixelcollective/copernicus/README.md

 A WordPress Block editor extension framework

-Documentation forthcoming soon.
+Documentation forthcoming.
 If you'd like to contribute, please do!
 Just kidding, I know I'm one of six people making blocks with javascript and probably the only person on Earth willing to write blade directives for the editor.

 2019+ Kelly Mears, Tiny Pixel Collective, LLC // MIT Licensed